Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ## Testing

 The project includes various test files for different components and integrations.
-Currently, the LLM service has been successfully tested with the new microservices architecture.
-Other services are yet to be tested.
+Several services have been successfully tested with the new microservices architecture.

 To run all tests:
 ```